Quick Facts

 What is, “Uncovered Word Ministries”?

-This is the name of our overarching nonprofit— you know… the incorporated name that we use to file with the IRS as a ministry like this applies for legal nonprofit status.
+This is the name of our overarching nonprofit— you know… the incorporated name that we use to file with the IRS as a ministry like this when you apply for legal nonprofit status.
 The name came to John as he was praying about what the purpose of a ministry like this can be.
 John kept returning to the 2 Kings 22 text where Josiah is having some people dig through the rubble in the Temple in Jerusalem and Hilkiah the high priest found the Scroll/Book of the Low.
-Josiah is painted in a very good light as a King of Judah and this is probably one of the reasons why- God’s people returning to the text/scroll of the Law where it is placed at the center of Israel’s identity.
+Josiah is painted in a very good light as a King of Judah and this is probably one of the reasons why- God’s people returning to the text/scroll of the Law where it is placed at the center of Israel’s identity again.
 Josiah’s high priest “uncovers” what had been lost/forgotten.
 Not only does it remind Josiah who the people are supposed to be as the radiance of God to the world, but it speaks clearly about the role and leadership of the king.
 Our hope is that Peterson House can help honor the placement of the text at the center of who we are, who God is, and that having our sacred text at the center, uncovered, is key.